mattbishop/sql-event-store/README.md

 ### Client Use Cases

 Event store clients can use basic SQL statements to add and replay events.
 These use cases start with the first—[Insert Entity Event Definitions](#insert-entity-event-definitions)—to set up the database for individual event instances.
-Thereafter clients follow the typical event sourcing pattern:
+Thereafter, clients follow the typical event sourcing pattern:

 1. Receive a command
 2. [Replay events](#replay-events) to compute current state